Highest weight categories and stability conditions: Highest-weight categories

 in $\cat{A}$ with kernel $K_i\in \cat{A}_{i-1}$.
 The base case follows since $S_1=\stan{1} \in \cat{A}'$, and the inductive step follows because $S_i \in \Filt{\stan{i}} * \cat{A}_{i-1}[1]$.
 Hence $\cat{A} \subset \cat{A}'$, and so $\cat{A}=\cat{A}'$, because nested bounded hearts are equal.

-The equivalence of (1) and (4) is proved in Bodzenta--Bondal \cite[\S 5]{bodzenta}.
+The equivalence of (1) and (4) is proved in Bodzenta--Bondal \cite[\S 5]{MR4780036}.

-Finally, the relationship between quasi-hereditary algebras and highest-weight categories goes back to Cline, Parshall and Scott \cite[Thm 3.6]{Cline1988}. \end{proof} \begin{remark} The second condition can be sharpened: Wiggins \cite[Corollary 6.6]{wiggins2023} shows that $\cat{A}$ is highest weight if and only if each $\cat{A}_{i-1} \monic \cat{A}_i \epic \cat{A}_i/\cat{A}_{i-1}$ is a $2$-homological recollement, \ie there are isomorphism of Ext groups as in the definition of homological recollement only for $r\leq 2$. \end{remark}
+Finally, the relationship between quasi-hereditary algebras and highest-weight categories is due to Cline, Parshall and Scott \cite[Thm 3.6]{Cline1988}. \end{proof} \begin{remark} The second condition can be sharpened: Wiggins \cite[Corollary 6.6]{wiggins2025stratificationsabeliancategories} shows that $\cat{A}$ is highest weight if and only if each $\cat{A}_{i-1} \monic \cat{A}_i \epic \cat{A}_i/\cat{A}_{i-1}$ is a $2$-homological recollement, \ie there are isomorphism of Ext groups as in the definition of homological recollement only for $r\leq 2$. \end{remark}

 We end the section by recalling some well-known properties of highest-weight categories. \begin{theorem}[{\cite[Thm 4.3]{PS}, \cite[Thms 1, 2]{MR0987824}, \cite[Ex 3.3]{Cline1988}}] If $\cat{A}$ is highest weight then $\gldim{\cat{A}}<\infty$.
-Moreover, $\cat{A}$ is highest weight for all orderings of its simple objects if and only if $\gldim{\cat{A}}\leq 1$, and if $\gldim{\cat{A}}\leq 2$ then it is highest weight for some ordering. \end{theorem} The Grothendieck group $K(\cat{A})$ of a Deligne-finite category is free of finite rank and has three natural integral bases given by the classes of the simple objects, of their projective covers and of their injective hulls.
-Moreover, when $\gldim{\cat{A}}<\infty$, the Euler form
+Moreover, $\cat{A}$ is highest weight for all orderings of its simple objects if and only if $\gldim{\cat{A}}\leq 1$, and if $\gldim{\cat{A}}\leq 2$ then it is highest weight for some ordering. \end{theorem} The Grothendieck group $K(\cat{A})$ of a Deligne-finite category $\cat{A}$ is free of finite rank.
+When $\gldim{\cat{A}}<\infty$ there are three natural integral bases given by the classes of the simple objects, of their projective covers and of their injective hulls.
+Moreover, the Euler form

 is a well defined, non-degenerate bilinear form on $K(\cat{A})$.
 The above bases are dual with respect to the Euler form: